 - College Scholarship

 Josh is an active member of Advocate (formerly the Bar Pro Bono Unit).
 He recently obtained a pro bono costs order in a hearing to strike-out a claim arising from a private parking ticket.
+He was nominated for Young Pro Bono Barrister of the Year at the 2020 Bar Pro Bono Awards.

 He previously volunteered with Citizens Advice as an adviser from 2013 to 2016 and with the Alzheimer’s Society by drafting Lasting Powers of Attorney.